pranshurastogi29/BTC_mining_fees_optimization_RL/README.md

 * Keeping the total weight of transaction less than `4,000,000`.
 * Also the action the agent can take is either to select a transaction or not depending on the rewards condition.

-* **Reinforcement Learning** environment: it employs an *Advantage Actor Critic agent (A2C)* to navigate the environment searching for the best optimization at a given state.
+* **Reinforcement Learning Algorithms**: Here I employs an *Proximal Policy Optimization (PPO)* to navigate the environment searching for the best optimization at a given state.
 It is implemented in [PPO.py](BTC_mining_fees_optimization_RL/PPO.py).
+Also i have used *Deep Q Learning (DQN)* to create a comparitive study with the PPO algorithm.
+In my experiments PPO out performed DQN with a Good margin.

-DRiLLS agent exploring the design space of [Max](https://github.com/lsils/benchmarks/blob/master/arithmetic/max.v) design.
+* All of these Models are created with *stable_baselines3* modules for fast prototyping and its fairly a very good project to create a RL based MVP.

 For more details on the inner-workings of the framework, see in [this article on PPO](https://openai.com/blog/openai-baselines-ppo) and [in this documentation on DQN](https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html)